wlh18/react-1/README.md

 ### Functional Component

-A functional component is a simple component or sometimes refered to as a `dumb component`.
-That is because a functional component can not hold any local state values to it, it's meant to just receive data and return a React element.
+A functional component is a simple component or sometimes referred to as a `dumb component`.
+That is because a functional component cannot hold any local state values to it, it's meant to just receive data and return a React element.

 ```javascript
 import React from "react";